 – Mercedes Lopez, Chief Nursing Officer

-- Shifted our thinking from “how do we reduce costs and act like a small rural hospital” to “how do we go after it and make things better.”
+- Shifted our thinking from “how do we reduce costs and act like a small Rural & Community Hospital” to “how do we go after it and make things better.”

-- During a March survey, surveyors stated “It doesn’t feel like you are a small rural hospital…every director had a plan for where they want to go”
+- During a March survey, surveyors stated “It doesn’t feel like you are a small Rural & Community Hospital…every director had a plan for where they want to go”

 - Department heads see their service lines as a business and look for new ways to do things